openknowledge-archive/opsmanual/sysadmin/emergencies.rst

-In order to better serve our users, we prioritise our work, primarily on the basis of information that you provide us when :doc:`submitting your requests for help <getting-help>`.
+In order to better serve our users, we prioritise our work, primarily on the basis of information that you provide us when :doc:`submitting your requests for help </getting-help>`.
 But this leads to a problem, which is that requestors develop a tendency to slightly overstate the urgency of their request, in the hope that it will be processed more quickly.
 Everyone does this, even us!